 Behavior is something that can be greatly affected by whether or not our animals are spayed or neutered.
 One of the most obvious differences between a spayed or neutered pet and an unaltered pet is the need to “roam.”
 Male pets will go to great lengths to get to a female that is in heat, this includes behavior such as tunneling under fences and leaping over gates.
 The scent of a female in heat can carry for considerable distances making it extremely difficult to contain a male pet that smells a female in heat.

 Another consideration is the effect that hormone release has on the behavior of an animal.
 Males in particular can become extremely dominant or bullheaded as a result of surges in testosterone.
 These pets can become extremely difficult to control and difficult to train.
 Hormones also play a role in natural instincts such as marking behavior and shows of dominance and aggression.
+In fact, the majority of dog bites involve dogs that have not been fixed.
 Spaying and neutering can reduce these types of behaviors and not only make animals easier to manage but also result in far fewer frustrations for the animal.

 Elimination of the Mess Factor